osm2pgsql-dev/osm2pgsql-website/contribute/road-map.md

 Long term the flex output should replace all other outputs.
 Users should all be able to switch to the flex output without missing any features they had in any of the other outputs.
-Whether we'll actually remove the *pgsql* and *gazetteer* outputs is not decided yet, the *multi* output is already marked as deprecated and will be removed in the next version.
+Whether we'll actually remove the *pgsql* and *gazetteer* outputs is not decided yet.
+The *multi* output was already marked as deprecated and will be removed in the next version.

 Some new features might only be available in the flex output.